StatBiomed/CamoTSS/README.rst

 ============================================================
-scTSS: Detection and couting alternative TSS in single cells
+CamoTSS for alternative TSS analysis in single cells
 ============================================================

 Installation